Oleksandr-Zhabenko/phladiprelio-general-simple/README.md

 https://oleksandr-zhabenko.github.io/uk/rhythmicity/PhLADiPreLiO.Eng.21.html#comparative-mode-of-operation-c

 On the 08/03/2024 there is International Women's Day.

+On the 12/03/2024 there was a Birthday of Emma Kok, the founder of the Foundation Gastrostars.
+She turned 16.
+Therefore, the release 0.20.0.0 is devoted i.e. tributede to her.

+Besides, you can support Ukrainian people in various forms.

 All support is welcome, including donations for the needs of the Ukrainian army, IDPs and refugees.